charlieardern/transformers-from-scratch/README.md

 # transformers-from-scratch
 Learning about transformers by trying to implement them from scratch.
-Still a work-in-progress.
+Still a work in progress.

+The images and diagrams are my own - feel free to use them.